agustinsivoplas/compose-multiplatform-software-factory-agent/README.md

-# 🚀 Google Antigravity Factory: KMP/CMP AI Architect
+# 🚀 Google Antigravity Factory: KMP/CMP AI Architect (Experimental)

-Welcome to the **Antigravity Factory**.
+Welcome to the **Google Antigravity Factory**.
 This repository contains the initialization scripts and skill definitions for a specialized AI Agent designed to bootstrap and manage production-ready **Kotlin Multiplatform (KMP)** and **Compose Multiplatform (CMP)** projects.

 This agent is configured to handle the bleeding edge of the Kotlin ecosystem, specifically tailored for **Android, iOS, and WebAssembly (Wasm)** targets, avoiding common compiler pitfalls and ensuring strict architectural standards.